dave-redfern/somnambulist-api-client/docs/connections.md

 standard Symfony `services.yaml` or the event dispatcher.
 This can inject from the main RequestStack, a request header (configurable) for tracking requests across service calls.

-For example: in a micro services setup, you may use the `X-Request-Id` header to track a single user journey through the stack.
+For example: in a micro-services setup, you may use the `X-Request-Id` header to track a single user journey through the stack.
 An injector can be configured to pull the header from the apps request object and apply it to all ApiClient calls.